7661 Beechmont Avenue, Suite 200, Cincinnati, OH 45255

 Housing

-Homebuilder confidence for newly built single-family homes rose 1 point in November over the prior month, to a score of 38.
-October’s score of 37 was its highest reading in six months, suggesting that homebuilder confidence is holding for now, despite less builder optimism overall.
-(A reading over 50 indicates most single-family homebuilders are confident in overall housing market conditions, while a lower reading indicates less builder optimism.)22
+Homebuilder confidence for newly built single-family homes rose 1 point in December over the prior month, to a score of 39.
+November’s score of 38 was its highest reading in seven months, suggesting that homebuilder confidence is holding for now despite less builder optimism overall.
+(A reading over 50 indicates most single-family homebuilders are confident in overall housing market conditions, while a lower reading indicates less builder optimism.)17

 Consumer Price Index (CPI)

-Consumer prices rose 0.3 percent in September over the prior month (based on the latest available federal data), lower than the 0.4 percent rise economists expected and cooler than August’s 0.4 percent monthly increase.
-Year-over-year, prices rose 3.0 percent, also slower than economists’ expectations and a slight uptick from August’s 2.9 percent increase.
-Core inflation, which excludes volatile food and energy prices, rose 0.2 percent month over month and 3.0 percent year over year—both cooler than expectations.24
+Consumer prices rose 2.7 percent in November over the prior 12 months, cooler than the 3.1 percent year-over-year increase economists expected and slower than September’s 3.0 percent pace.
+Core inflation, which excludes volatile food and energy prices, rose 2.6 percent year over year—both cooler than expectations and slower than September’s 3.0 percent increase.19

 Durable Goods Orders